-(3) Depreciation and amortisation for 2023 represents the two months ended November 2022 at which point the assets were reclassified to held for sale 2022 represents a full year of depreciation and amortisation.
+(3) Depreciation and amortisation for 2023 represents the two months ended November 2022 at which point the assets were reclassified to held for sale.

 15. Equity accounted investments

 The Group has performed an analysis of the statements of financial position and the results of each of its joint ventures and associates (as listed in note 16) at 30 September 2023 and considers them to be individually immaterial to the Group.
 As a result, no individual disclosures are included for the Group's investments in joint ventures and associates.